rust-vmm/vm-virtio/crates/virtio-queue/README.md

 ## Design

-`QueueStateT` is a trait that allows different implementations for a `Queue` object for single-threaded context and multi-threaded context.
+`QueueT` is a trait that allows different implementations for a `Queue` object for single-threaded context and multi-threaded context.
 The implementations provided in `virtio-queue` are:

-1. `QueueState` → it is used for the single-threaded context, and keeps the state of a virtio queue.
+1. `Queue` → it is used for the single-threaded context.
-2. `QueueStateSync` → it is used for the multi-threaded context, and is simply a wrapper over an `Arc<Mutex<QueueState>>`.
+2. `QueueSync` → it is used for the multi-threaded context, and is simply a wrapper over an `Arc<Mutex<Queue>>`.

-`Queue` is a wrapper over a `QueueState` that also holds the guest memory object associated with the queue.

 Besides the above abstractions, the `virtio-queue` crate provides also the following ones: